 Dada Nexus (DADA) Plummets After Disclosing Approximately $70 Million in Suspicious Revenue and Cost Accounting – Hagens Berman

-DADA Investors with Substantial Losses Encouraged to Contact Hagens Berman, National Trial Attorneys: Firm Investigating Possible Securities Law Violations
+DADA Investors with Substantial Losses Encouraged to Contact Hagens Berman, National Trial Attorneys: Securities Fraud Class Action Filed

 Visit: www.hbsslaw.com/investor-fraud/dada